redbadger/awesome-badger/chriswhealy/FractalWASM/06 Zoom Image/02/README.md

 Next we will add a slider for changing the value of `max_iters`.

 Every time `max_iters` changes, we will need to redraw both the Mandelbrot and current Julia Sets to account for the new level of detail.
-In addition to this, we must also remember that the value of `max_iters` defines the number of colours in the palette; therefore, the colour palette will also need to be rebuilt.
+In addition, we must also remember that the value of `max_iters` defines the number of colours in the palette; therefore, the colour palette will also need to be rebuilt.

 #### Change the HTML